The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: The hedging problem and maximal claims

 \subsection{Final remarks}

 \begin{rem} Condition (i) in Theorem \ref{maximalclaims} can be interpreted as follows.
-The market where $S^1$ and $S^2$ trade with short sales prohibition on $S^2$ satisfies the no arbitrage paradigm of (NFLVR).
-In this market the strategy of buying and holding $S^1$ cannot be dominated by any strategy with initial holdings of one share of $S^1$ and none of $S^2$ that does not sell $S^2$ short.\end{rem} The following observation is important.
-It shows that the elements $f\in L^0(P)$ that satisfy any of the conditions of Theorem \ref{maximalclaims} are maximal in $\mathcal{K}$. \begin{prop} If (i), (ii) or (iii) in Theorem \ref{maximalclaims} holds, then $f$ is maximal in $\mathcal{K}$. \end{prop} \begin{proof} Assume that $E^{R^*}[f]=0$ for some $R^*\in\mathcal{M}_{sup}(S)$.
-If $f\leq (K\cdot S)_T$ with $K\in\mathcal{A}$, by Lemma \ref{lemma2}, we conclude that $E^{R^*}[(K\cdot S)_T]=0$.
-This implies that $f=(K\cdot S)_T$ $P$-almost surely and $f$ is maximal in $\mathcal{K}$. \end{proof} Regarding condition (iv) in Theorem \ref{maximalclaims}, we recall the following result that gives us alternative conditions under which the value process of the replicating strategy is a martingale. \begin{cor} Suppose that $f=(H\cdot S)_T$ with $H\in\mathcal{A}$ such that $(H^2\cdot[S])^{\frac{1}{2}}\in L^1(Q)$ for all $Q\in\mathcal{R}$ where $\emptyset\neq\mathcal{R}\subset\mathcal{M}_{loc}(S)$.
-Then $(H\cdot S)$ is a $Q$-martingale for all $Q\in\mathcal{R}$. \end{cor} \begin{proof} This is an immediate consequence of the BDG Inequalities (Theorem IV-48 in \cite{protter}) and Theorem I-51 in \cite{protter}. \end{proof} Note that in general, the conclusion of (iv) of Theorem \ref{maximalclaims} does not hold.
-An example of such a market can be found in \cite{delbaencounterexample}.
-Theorem \ref{maximalclaims} is useful to argue why certain types of contingent claims in certain financial models cannot be replicated by using a strategy that is maximal in the sense of (i) of Theorem \ref{maximalclaims} above. \begin{example} Let $K\in [0,\infty]$ be fixed.
-Assume that $S$ is a continuous $P$-martingale, $[S]$ is deterministic and $P(S_T<K,\tau<T)>0$ where
+The market where $S^1$ and $S^2$ trade with short sales prohibition on $S^2$ satisfies the no arbitrage paradigm of (NFLVR-S).
+In this market the strategy of buying and holding $S^1$ cannot be dominated by any strategy with initial holdings of one share of $S^1$ and none of $S^2$ that does not sell $S^2$ short. \end{rem} The following observation is important.
+It shows that the elements $f\in L^0(P)$ that satisfy any of the conditions of Theorem \ref {maximalclaims} are maximal in $\mathcal{K}$.
+A~related result was discussed in Remark \ref{remarkmaximaliywithoutconstraints}, where it was shown that, under stronger assumptions on the replicating strategy for $f$, a stronger form of maximality holds, namely maximality in $\tilde{\mathcal{K}}$; see (\ref{admissiblewithnoshortsalesproh}). \begin{prop} If \textup{(i)}, \textup{(ii)} or \textup{(iii)} in Theorem \ref{maximalclaims} holds, then $f$ is maximal in $\mathcal{K}$. \end{prop} \begin{pf} Assume that $E^{R^*}[f]=0$ for some $R^*\in\mathcal{M}_{\mathrm{sup}}(S)$.
+If $f\leq(K\cdot S)_T$ with $K\in\mathcal{A}$, by Lemma \ref{lemma2}, we conclude that $E^{R^*}[(K\cdot S)_T]=0$.
+This implies that $f=(K\cdot S)_T$ $P$-almost surely and $f$ is maximal in $\mathcal{K}$. \end{pf} As shown in \cite{delbaencounterexample}, without the assumption that $f$ is bounded, (iv) of Theorem~\ref{maximalclaims} is not a necessary condition.
+Theorem \ref{maximalclaims} is useful to argue why certain types of contingent claims in certain financial models cannot be replicated by using a strategy that is maximal in the sense of (i) of Theorem \ref{maximalclaims} above. \begin{example} Let $K\in(0,\infty)$ be fixed.
+Assume that $S$ is a continuous $P$-martingale, $[S,S]_T$ is deterministic and $P(S_T<K,\tau<T)>0$ where